 The linker outputs icode in several regions.
-The first region contains constants, procedure blocks, and code for the Icon procedures.
+The first region contains icode instructions and procedure blocks, as well as blocks for cset and real literals.
 The next region contains the record/field table and procedure blocks for record constructors.
-The next four regions contain the global identifiers, the names of the global identifiers, the static identifiers, and the identifier table.
-The icode is a sequence of instructions, each with an opcode and, in some cases, operands.
+The next four regions contain the values of the global identifiers, the names of the global identifiers, the values of the static identifiers, and strings.

+An icode instruction consists of an opcode and, in some cases, operands.
 The sizes of opcodes and operands depend on the machine architecture and the implementor's judgement.
 On the VAX-11, opcodes are one byte long and operands are four bytes long.
 Most instructions correspond exactly to instructions in the ucode that is output by the translator.
 The opcode values are those used internally by the linker (defined in the file link/opcode.h).

-Fields are provided in the global symbol and literal tables for associating a location with each entry.
+Fields are provided in the global symbol and literal tables for associating an icode location with each entry.
 As the prologue is being read, each cset, real, or long-integer literal entered into the literal table is output immediately and its location is stored in the literal table.
-Thus, the locations of all constants are known before their reference.
+Thus, the locations of all literals are known before their reference.

 The same is true of references to procedures, since these references only occur in the initialization for global identifiers, which is not output until all procedures have been output.
-When the prologue for a procedure has been completely processed, the procedure data block is output, and its location is noted in the global symbol table.
+When the prologue for a procedure has been completely processed, the procedure block is output, and its location is noted in the global symbol table.